nrennie/nrennie.rbind.io/content/links/index.md

 {{< links-section "/links/rose.png" >}}
 ### [RoSE Network](https://www.rose-network.org/)
-The [RoSE Network](https://www.rose-network.org/) (Researchers of Statistics Education) proactively creates an open and inclusive space for multidisciplinary researchers and practitioners of statistics education globally to connect, learn, and collaborate, toward advancing statistics education research and evidence-based practice.
+The [RoSE Network](https://www.rose-network.org/) (Researchers of Statistics Education) creates an open and inclusive space for multidisciplinary researchers and practitioners of statistics education globally to connect, learn, and collaborate, toward advancing statistics education research.
 Since September 2023, I've been co-leading the Statistics Software Special Interest Group, and part of the Communications team.
 {{< /links-section >}}